telliott99/covid/README.md

     export covid_base
     alias cov='cd $covid_base && pwd'

-You could do this as a one-off in Terminal with just the first line
+You could do this as a one-off in Terminal by entering just the first line

     covid_base=$HOME'/path/to/covid'

 Then, in the scripts, one of the first things that usually happens is:

     import sys, os
     base = os.environ.get('covid_base')
     sys.path.insert(0,base)